Demand Planning vs. Supply Planning

 By having both demand and supply departments working together via integrated business planning, you’ll be able to arrive at a single plan both teams of planners can use in their long-term and short-term objectives.

-Both types of demand planning allow the business to better manage client orders and keep supply costs low–accomplished by reducing the amount of inventory needed to his certain goals.
+Both types of demand planning allow the business to better manage client orders and keep supply costs low–accomplished by reducing the amount of inventory needed to meet certain goals.

 Talk with a software advisor